Author Archives: Jerica Parker

 If you would like to get into contact with Ron, or would like to look at some of his work, here you can check out his Rodeo Ink Instagram or his Rodeo Ink Facebook page.

 Or, if you are interested in dyeing or other gear, come visit us in Ogden, UT, off I-15 at exit 351 – or, click here for Women’s Jeans, Girls’ Jeans, Paracord, and Tack.
-Looking for white jeans for ladies and girls participating in pageants?
-Check out this link to our favorite Women’s White Jeans and Girls White Jeans.

 Explore Country Clothing, Camo, Cowboy Boots & more at Smith & Edwards!